prasadt45/prasadt45/README.md

-# 👋 Welcome!
-I'm **Prasad Tamhan**
+# 👋 Hi, I'm **Prasad Tamhan**

-I am a dedicated **Full-Stack Web Developer (MERN Stack)** with a passion for crafting impactful projects and solving real-world challenges.
-My expertise lies in building robust and scalable applications, delivering quality solutions, and continuously honing my skills in the ever-evolving field of software development.
+Welcome to my GitHub profile!
+I am a **Full-Stack Web Developer (MERN Stack)** with a passion for building impactful and scalable applications.
+I enjoy solving real-world challenges, exploring innovative solutions, and contributing to the tech ecosystem.

----

-## 🎓 About Me

-- **Education:**
-  I am currently pursuing a **Bachelor of Technology (B.Tech)** in **Computer Science and Engineering** (3rd Year) at **Shri Ramdeobaba College of Engineering and Management**.

-- **Technical Expertise:**
-  My primary focus is on full-stack development using the **MERN stack** (MongoDB, Express.js, React.js, Node.js), and I am driven by a strong passion for problem-solving and innovation.

-- **Competitive Programming:**
-  I actively tackle challenges on platforms like **LeetCode**, refining my problem-solving abilities and exploring efficient algorithms.

 ---